Support Services in the Home & Community

 Adult Day Care/Adult Day Health Services

-We connect you to adult day care centers that provide clients with meaningful activities and offer family members time off from caregiving duties.
+Aging & Long Term Care can connect you to adult day care centers that provide clients with meaningful activities and offer family members time off from caregiving duties.
 Caregivers can take a break from responsibilities and loved ones get to participate with the community.
-At a minimum, services offered include assistance with personal hygiene; basic health monitoring; supervision; a healthy meal; and activities.
-Additional information can be found by calling, or at Providence Adult Day Health’s website.
+At a minimum, services include assistance with personal hygiene, basic health monitoring, supervision, a healthy meal, and activities.
+Additional information can be found by calling, or at Providence Elder Place Adult Day Health’s website.

 Legal Assistance